Introducing the Benefax Flows Model

 The Absorbing Barrier from Two Perspectives

 Well that's a nice cartoon view of how people might tend to think at different ends (or moving toward different ends) of the wealth spectrum, but my point is far beyond this.
-We live in a non-cartoon world where folks actually do tend to bump along the absorbing barrier, at zero, and the Pareto 80/20 rule puts most people there at the bottom, which is not just a struggle that each one individually suffers with, but a world design option which evidently sucks and imaginably might be improved upon.
+We live in a non-cartoon world where folks actually do tend to bump along the absorbing barrier, at zero, so it seems, and the Pareto 80/20 rule puts most people there at the bottom, which is not just a struggle that each one individually suffers with, but a world design option which evidently sucks and imaginably might be improved upon.
 Progress, anyone?
 At least we should think about it.
 How does the existence of an absorbing barrier influence the way we should think about free market capitalism and perhaps an improved, more inclusive, more effervescent, and wiser universe of value flows?
 I think it might.

 If Pareto happens to land most folks at or closer to Zero, they think, it's no big deal.
 They can get some work tomorrow and keep on going.
 Did you ever wonder how that walking disaster zone of a family member ever survived all their bad decisions?
 This is the answer: This is it!
 Bankrupt, hung over, repossessed, delicensed, even deported, whatever, there is always another day and the sun shines equally on, and the earth uncomplainingly supports, every sinner as much as every saint.
 There is always tomorrow.
 Well, until there isn't.
 But the point is, with additive, arithmetic-mean thinking, with -Expenses+Income as your focus of attention, with Zero as your baseline, must-achieve, neutral expectation, then falling into zero is no big deal, it's just the cost of surviving in a hand-to-mouth working world.
 This is how we think.